 - C.12 The authority has adopted CIPFA's Code of Practice for Treasury Management in the Public Services. - C.13 The Council is responsible for approving the treasury management policy statement setting out the matters detailed in chapter 6 of CIPFA's Code of Practice for Treasury Management in the Public Services.
-The policy statement is proposed to the Council by the Director of Finance.
-The Director of Finance has delegated responsibility for implementing and monitoring the statement. - C.14 All money in the hands of the authority is controlled by the officer designated for the purposes of section 151 of the Local Government Act 1972, the Director of Finance. - C.15 The Director of Finance is responsible for reporting to the Audit & Risk Committee a proposed treasury management strategy for the coming financial year at or before the start of each financial year. - C.16 All Cabinet decisions on borrowing, investment or financing shall be delegated to the Director of Finance, who is required to act in accordance with CIPFA's Code of Practice for Treasury Management in the Public Services. - C.17 The Director of Finance is responsible for reporting to the Audit & Risk Committee not less than four times in each financial year on the activities of the treasury management operation and on the exercise of his or her delegated treasury management powers.
+The policy statement is proposed to the Council by the Corporate Director Finance and Resources.
+The Corporate Director Finance and Resources has delegated responsibility for implementing and monitoring the statement. - C.14 All money in the hands of the authority is controlled by the officer designated for the purposes of section 151 of the Local Government Act 1972, the Corporate Director Finance and Resources. - C.15 The Corporate Director Finance and Resources is responsible for reporting to the Audit & Risk Committee a proposed treasury management strategy for the coming financial year at or before the start of each financial year. - C.16 All Cabinet decisions on borrowing, investment or financing shall be delegated to the Corporate Director Finance and Resources, who is required to act in accordance with CIPFA's Code of Practice for Treasury Management in the Public Services. - C.17 The Corporate Director Finance and Resources is responsible for reporting to the Audit & Risk Committee not less than four times in each financial year on the activities of the treasury management operation and on the exercise of his or her delegated treasury management powers.
 One such report will comprise an annual report on treasury management for presentation by 30 September of the succeeding financial year.